Skip to content

 • In some cases, guest name (partial or full) and reservation code.

-What it usually does not carry: DNI, passport, date of birth, address. iCal does not replace check-in.
-It just tells you there’s a stay.
-You still collect the guest’s personal data for the guest report — the difference is that the reservation already exists in your system and all that’s left is to send the link.
+What it usually does not carry: DNI, passport, date of birth, address.
+So it doesn’t replace check-in.
+It just flags that there’s a stay.
+You still collect the guest’s personal data for the guest report exactly as before; the difference is that the reservation already exists in your system and all that’s left is to send the link.

 Where to find the iCal URL on each portal